Facebook Pixel

 The Retreat provides a lot of work for the local community; from massage therapists, stone mason, plumbers, electricians, florists, wait staff, kitchen hands, cleaners, pool service, gardeners, receptionists, Marriage celebrants, photographers, beauty therapist, hair dressers, entertainers, … it’s amazing how many local people are now associated and earn an income from the Retreat.
 We also provide lots of jobs for the local (sometimes previous objectors) teenagers introducing them to gardening, waiting staff and cooking – some have continued these career paths and are now self-employed and very successful.

-We sometimes wonder how our now retired or should i say fired councilors, and the vocal few objectors feel about how they made us fight so hard to build and operate this Retreat.
-We probably will continue to get the ‘royal salute’ ……but we will always be grateful for the never ending supply of dinner table tales they have give us……….and the deep belly laughs we continue to have to this day!!!
+We sometimes wonder how our now retired, or should I say fired, councillors and the vocal few objectors feel about how they made us fight so hard to build and operate this Retreat.
+We probably will continue to get the ‘royal salute’, but we will always be grateful for the never-ending supply of dinner table tales they have given us……….and the deep belly laughs we continue to have to this day!!!

-Unfortunately in 2009 we did not take the advice of the Premier of NSW Morris Iemma who stayed at Tumbling Waters Retreat.
-He warned us to ensure the NSW government and the new LEP put Tumbling Waters Retreat into the correct Zoning: Tourism Sp3 ….unfortunately we were away overseas at the time when crucial decisions were made and came back to find our property had been rezoned into what is similar to a National Park!
+Unfortunately, in 2009, we did not take the advice of the Premier of NSW, Morris Iemma, who stayed at Tumbling Waters Retreat.
+He warned us to ensure the NSW government and the new LEP put Tumbling Waters Retreat into the correct Zoning: Tourism Sp3 … Unfortunately, we were away overseas at the time crucial decisions were made and came back to find our property had been rezoned into what is similar to a National Park!

 In 2010 we applied for permission to remove some of the 86 very restrictive, unreasonable and uncompetitive conditions of consent that prevented our Tumbling Waters Retreat from being economically viable into the future.
 At the time the council officers were very much in favor of our application, it was a minor modification to our existing consent and as far as council planners were concerned, we had credibility as people and business operators a very good operational record so there should have been little reason for us not to be granted the modification to our consent.
 It meant that the Retreat would be able to host a few more functions a year, operate the Restaurant and Functions simultaneously, employ more staff and Tumbling Waters could continue to operate in a very tough economic environment during the GFC.…………….Unfortunately the vocal minority came out against us in full force once again… jealousy maybe or scorned from the previous battles they came second in??

-The application required many reports, geotechnical, traffic, heritage, drainage, environmental, engineering, acoustic, parking and every other report possible – beaurocracy gone mad.
-This minor amendment to our existing DA was costing us a fortune, we had to engage more Professionals – Town Planners and Lawyers to fight on our behalf.
-We had IHAP meetings onsite only to be rejected on numerous occasions.
+The application required many reports, including geotechnical, traffic, heritage, drainage, environmental, engineering, acoustic, parking, and every other report possible—bureaucracy gone mad.
+This minor amendment to our existing DA was costing us a fortune, so we had to engage more Professionals—town Planners and Lawyers—to fight on our behalf.
+We had IHAP meetings on site, only to be rejected on numerous occasions.

 One of our local councilors that visited the Retreat proudly announced he was interested in promoting local tourism in the area….BUT …just not this type of tourism business !!!!
 MY BLOOD BOILED…..